mnazers734/gcp-sm-ingest/etl_prd.md

 ### MVP Features (Phase 1)
 - Manual file transfer by Customer Support team
-- Basic CSV ingestion with staging tables for all six entity types
+- Basic CSV ingestion with staging tables for all 5 entity types
 - Transactional upserts to production database in dependency order
 - Row count validation and basic ledger
 - Exception reporting by entity type for failed transfers